3and4/Leither/doc/MiMei-en.md

 + Operation System File and Directory
 Create a link to a directory or file in _webdav_, the linked directory or file can be opened by MFOpenByPth.
 + MiMei Root Directory
-_webdav_ is the general entrance to access MiMei in a node.
-File or Directory can be linked into _webdav_, or a configure file can be create that points to a MiMei object in the node.
+_webdav_ is the general entrance to access MiMei on a node.
+File or Directory can be linked into _webdav_, or a configure file can be create that points to a MiMei object on the node.

 #### 6.4.2 Open File
 + MiMei File
 MMCreate: Create MiMei file, take a api.MM_File as input, return MiMei ID.
-MMOpen: Open MiMei file, return handler ID for file operation.
+MMOpen: Open MiMei file, return handle ID for file operation.
 If _ver_ is "cur", file is writable, otherwise read-only.
 + Open File by Path
 MFOpenByPath: Open file in MiMei file system or Leither file system.
 + Open Mac File